dream11/kong-circuit-breaker/docs/index.md

 ```
 You can add this plugin on a global / service / route level in Kong API Gateway.

-Lets say you add this plugin at a global-level with conf.
-This will create a CB object for each route.
+* Lets say you add this plugin at a global-level with conf, this will create a CB object for each route.
-If you want to exclude some routes from being wrapped with CB then use `conf.excluded_apis`.
+* If you want to exclude some routes from being wrapped with CB then use `conf.excluded_apis`.
-If you want to override the configuration of global-level CB for a route (say /test), then enable this plugin for /test route also with a different conf.
+* If you want to override the configuration of global-level CB for a route (say ```GET /test```), then enable this plugin for ```GET /test``` route also with a different conf.

 ### Parameters